Summary of Academic Integrity Policy

 Penalties for acts of academic dishonesty are determined on a case-by-case basis with consideration for similar incidents, the extent of the act of misconduct, and first or repeat offence following the principle of progressive discipline.
 According to the principle of progressive discipline, when it is decided that an act of academic misconduct has occurred, the penalty applied will increase in severity for the second and subsequent offences and will take into consideration the seriousness or extent of the misconduct.

-The full policy can be found in the Student Code of Conduct and Right to Appeal.
+For the full policy please consult Student Code of Conduct and Right to Appeal.

 An accessible text version of this graphic is also available for download as a Word document.